ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 SRS 06 - If verification of info fails, microcontroller shall send the info and URL of owner interface to owner via email.
 Owner should make decision in the interface and microcontroller shall receive the response and send a QR code to visitors via email or via displaying on visitors website interface.

 > NOT Achieved.
 If verification of info fails, only the prompt message will show on the LCD screen and owner can just see the lock status remain off on his/her interface.
-If the visitor still want to get access to the lock, he/she should re-do the process for getting permission from owner.
+If the visitor still want to get access to the lock, he/she should wait for the permission from owner.

 SRS 07 - After visitors display the QR code to the QR code reader, the microcontroller shall receive the request and make decision to control the motor and the LCD screen shall display some prompted messages.

 > Achieved.
 If the information in QR code displayed by visitor has the same information as in MCU, it means this visitor use the right access QR-code so that MCU can control the motor on, display welcome message on LCD screen indicating the lock is open.
+>
-If someone uses a random QR code, the info in this code is not corresponded to the info stored in MCU, the motor will not be triggered and message on LCD will show "Incorrect QR code!".
+>If someone uses a random QR code, the info in this code is not corresponded to the info stored in MCU, the motor will not be triggered and message on LCD will show "Incorrect QR code!".

 SRS 08 - The microcontroller shall track the status of the power of the board, Wi-Fi module and the lock by controlling three LED lights.

-> Achieved.
-All three LED will light accordingly.
+> Partially chieved.
+Only the power LED indicates correctly.
+We did not program the other two LEDs.

 SRS 09 - The microcontroller shall be capable of making LCD screen to present both QR code and messages.